reesea/reesea.github.io/ia/openvas-network-assessment.md

 ## **1. Executive Summary**

-This report summarizes the results of a comprehensive **vulnerability assessment** performed on a web server using **Greenbone OpenVAS**.
+This report summarizes the results of a comprehensive vulnerability assessment performed on a web server using Greenbone OpenVAS.
-The objective was to evaluate exposed services, identify potential security weaknesses, and provide mitigation recommendations aligned with **NIST CSF** and **OWASP** best practices.
+The objective was to evaluate exposed services, identify potential security weaknesses, and provide mitigation recommendations aligned with NIST CSF and OWASP best practices.

 > **Objective:** To demonstrate how automated vulnerability scanning supports risk-based assurance, compliance alignment, and proactive defense for web-facing systems.